-The soil conditions at the location of the proposed new streets at the 220 Acre Rio Medina Tract in Medina County, Texas were obtained from 15 borings drilled to a depth of 15 feet each.
+The soil conditions at the location of the proposed new streets at the 65.3 Acre Tract in N. Graytown Road in Converse, Texas were obtained from five borings / test pits drilled / excavated to a depth of 12 feet each.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.
+Our findings and recommendations based on the field investigations and the laboratory tests are summarized below:

-The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
-Potential vertical movements on the order of 3 to 4 1⁄2 inches were estimated.

-The proposed streets at this site may consist of flexible pavement sections.
-Cut and fill information is not available for our review at this time.
-Clay subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in the borings, the recommendations may have to be revised.
-Pavement section recommendations for Local and Collector type streets are presented.

-Ground water was not encountered in the borings at the time of drilling.
+- The subsurface soils at the sample locations consist of dark brown clays, tan clays, and tan to reddish tan clays. - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are plastic to highly plastic in character.
+Potential vertical movement on the order of 3 1⁄2 to 4 1⁄2 inches is estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
+Local and Collector type streets are anticipated within this unit. - Cut and fill information is not available for our review at this time. - Ground water was not encountered in the borings / test pits at the time of field investigation.